RTMecha/BetterLegacy/snapshots.md

 - You can now click the scroll wheel on the Object Keyframe timeline to drag it around, just like with the Main timeline.

 ## Changes
+### Core
+- BG Object Modifiers no longer use the "Block" / "Page" system.
+This is to be consistent with other objects with modifiers.

 ### Editor
 - Fixed the both timeline's position being set a frame later.